EnigmaCurry/SAP/README.md

 reprogram the eeprom.
 In our Verilog design, the whole implementation is programmed, so this is an unnecessary complication.
-We don't need microcode, we can just hardcode the control sequences directly into the Control Sequencer implementation, and recompile when changes are made.
+We don't need microcode, we can just hardcode the control sequences directly into the _Control Sequencer_ implementation, and recompile when changes are made.
 (This decision is more conducive to FPGA implementation than ASIC design.
 An ASIC that supports microcode is software upgradeable.
 A hardcoded ASIC implementation is not.)

-## Is this really a computer though?
+## Is SAP-1 really a computer though?

-With only five instructions, the only things SPA-1 can do are: Read memory; Add and Subtract 8 bit numbers; Show the result; and Stop.
+With only five instructions, the only things SAP-1 can do are: Read memory; Add and Subtract 8 bit numbers; Show the result; and Stop.
 This is a calculator, not a full computer.
 To make this system useful, more instructions need to be created.
 (Up to 16 instructions can be